vernaillen/vernaillen.dev.old/src/pages/fork.md

 ---
-title: Fork this website app
+title: Source code
 pageName: Fork
-desc:
-date:
-author: Wouter
+author: Wouter Vernaillen
-location: Zottegem
 ---

 Feel free to fork [this website's GitHub repository](https://github.com/vernaillen/vernaillen-website) to create your own version or send me a [pull request](https://github.com/vernaillen/vernaillen-website/compare) if you were able to improve something.